Jach/lgame/README.md

 * SDL2-mixer
 * SDL2-ttf

+The libraries should be "fully loaded", i.e. if you're on gentoo, you'll need to make sure libsdl2 includes things like haptic support.

 # Library Philosophy

 The goal of lgame is not to duplicate pygame's API entirely, or even to wrap